aurimas13/Road-App/README.md

 Steps:

-1. Run `flask run` on the terminal.
+1. Run `flask run` on the terminal and make note of the localhost from `Running on http://127.0.0.1:5000.
 2. Create the SQLite database by running `flask db init`, `flask db migrate -m "users table"` and `flask db upgrade`.
 3. Fetch data from API's of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database.